mikolalysenko/control-flow/doc/graph-types.md

 * `type` is always a string set to `"Block"`
 * `id` is an index into the containing closure's array of blocks
 * `body` is an array of Operators that represent the semantic behavior of the block
+* `exception` is a VariableId which gets the result of any exceptions
+* `catch` is the BlockId of the exception handler for this block
 * `terminator` is a Terminator node that is executed after `body`

 ## Operator